GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 **Context**

 In this tutorial, we set up a multiphase, multicomponent test case (see :ref:`CompositionalMultiphaseFlow`).
-The permeability field corresponds to the three bottom layers of the SPE10 test case.
+The permeability field corresponds to the three bottom layers (layers 83, 84, and 85) of the SPE10 test case.
 The thermodynamic behavior of the fluid mixture is specified using a Dead-Oil model.
 Injection and production are performed using multi-segmented wells.